 How to Make Creamy Potato Bacon Soup Like Tim Hortons

-If you are familiar with Tim Hortons and like their potato bacon soup, you will really like my recipe for this home-made soup.
+If you are familiar with Tim Hortons and like their potato bacon soup, you will really like my recipe for this homemade soup.
 Tim Hortons is a coffee franchisee in North America.
-Not only do they make superb coffee, but the soup they serve is delicious.
-After having my first bowl of this potato soup, I went on a mission to figure out how I could make this soup in my own kitchen.
+Not only do they make superb coffee, but the soup they serve is also delicious.
+After having my first bowl of this potato soup, I went on a mission to figure out how I could make it in my own kitchen.
 After trying different ways to imitate the same great taste, this is what I came up with.

 - 2 cups of diced onions

-- 6 - 7 cups of potatoes cut into cubes
+- 6 to 7 cups of potatoes, cut into cubes

 - 2 1/4 cups of 1% milk